Skip to content

 A tax deduction does not mean the government refunds the entire purchase price.
 Instead, a deduction lowers your taxable income, meaning you only save the amount of tax you would have paid on that money.

 As per the cut and pasted internet search statement above, you will only get the tax portion back relative to your tax rate by reducing your overall income.
-I went nuts in my first year, boots, SWAG, boots, new GPS, boots, plug in fridge, boots, new warm/wet weather gear, boots, field stores and some boots, new everything.
-I was thinking I might as well buy it in with put aside holiday money as I would get it all back!
-Right?
+I had my AFPS lump sum and went nuts in my first year, boots, SWAG, boots, new GPS, boots, plug in fridge, boots, new warm/wet weather gear, boots, field stores and some boots, new everything.
+I was thinking I might as well buy it as I would get it all back!
+So Wrong!

 My tip, create a document on arrival where you can track your purchases as you make them, keep receipts, keep your work purchase order emails.
 If you’re buying through an app, paying through Gpay or banking app there will often be on the statement/order history for example: